 Your children need to grow up knowing that they have two parents who love them dearly and the fact you are not all living under the same roof should not change that.
 Time spent with each parent should enable the children to have a positive and healthy relationship, thereby helping to minimise any potential emotional damage.

-If no agreement is reached through direct discussions, then it be may beneficial to consider engaging in Mediation to try to reach an agreement.
+If no agreement is reached through direct discussions then it be may beneficial to consider engaging in Mediation to try to reach an agreement.
 Mediation is voluntary however, if you think Court proceedings may be necessary, it is worth attending mediation as this is a pre-requisite to any proceedings.
 We can also step in if necessary and put forward proposals for contact arrangements and negotiate on your behalf.
 Only if mediation fails should the parties look to make an application for a ‘Child Arrangements Order’ through the Court.
 The Court should be seen as a last resort.
 The Court’s paramount consideration will be the welfare of the children and it will not make an order unless it considers that doing so would be better for the children than no order at all.

-If an agreement can be reached, it can be useful to write down what you have agreed to avoid any misunderstandings in the future.
+If an agreement is able to be reached, it can be useful to write down what you have agreed to avoid any misunderstandings in the future.
 Alternatively, we can draft a parenting agreement to reflect the terms that have been agreed.
 A parenting agreement is not legally binding but can help provide clarity over arrangements and serve as evidence of the parties’ intentions if required in the future.

-We would advise the time spent with each parent is agreed before the level of child maintenance is considered.
+We would advise the time spent with each parent is agreed upon before the level of child maintenance is considered.

 Child Maintenance

 ‘Child Maintenance’ is payable by a non-resident parent (NRP) when couples separate.
 Both parents have a responsibility to contribute financially to the costs of raising their children.
 Where the time spent with the children includes overnight stays this will impact upon the amount of Child Maintenance paid.
-The Child Maintenance Service have a useful calculator on their website which can help parents find out how much maintenance is payable.
+The Child Maintenance Service has a useful calculator on their website which can help parents find out how much maintenance is payable.

 Unfortunately, there have been cases where parents have tried to maximise the amount of maintenance payable by restricting the amount of staying contact the NRP has with the children.
 A Court will not look favourably upon this and the arrangements for staying contact need to be considered independently as to ‘what is in the best interests of the children’.